Stalruth/SableyeBot4/PRIVACY.md

-Accurate as of 00:00 03-Mar-2021 UTC
+Accurate as of 00:00 15-Mar-2021 UTC

 # Sableye Bot Privacy Policy

-This Privacy Policy is written to expand on the data collected by Sableye Bot versions 4 and above (the "Application"), which of this data is processed or retained and the basis for such processing or retention.
+This Privacy Policy is written to detail the data collected by Sableye Bot versions 4 and above (the "Application"), which of this data is processed or retained and the basis for such processing or retention.